SMVDGroup/SCORCH/README.md

 -U nphs
 ```

 SMILES ligands need no preprocessing.
+For pre-docked `.pdbqt` ligands, we recommend only scoring docking results in `.pdbqt` format (ideally from AutoDock or GWOVina).
+Scoring results from other docking software might be possible if converted to `.pdbqt`.

 # Usage